 How would you, if you were a biomedical scientist, reduce the impact of mass manufacturing, coal production and consumption, fashion waste, and global travel on global warming?
 Maybe I'm a bit imaginative, but I think a highly virulent and deadly epidemic would do it.
 How could you tell if it is a real virus like HIV, or one designed as bio-terrorism?
 Motives, targets, means, outcomes.

 Let's just imagine that the motive is to reduce or eradicate global warming.
 How do you reduce global warming on a grand scale?
 You stop all the main causes of global warming.
 One of those is global travel using aircraft.
-This virus has already adversely affected air travel (and in Wuhan, road transport).
+COVID has already adversely affected air travel (as well as road transport).
 Another motive might be for demonstrations to end (in places like Hong Kong and Paris), as might be a wish to curtail the might and power of sovereign rule in certain autocracies.

 If the eradication of global warming is the motive, then high population and high density countries would probably be on the hit-list, especially beef-eaters.
 The fact that people from China trade internationally and study outside their own country (which is of great benefit to we Australians), means that China would be a target.
 This could be true for those who wish to curtail autocratic power, such as in China and Iran.